 Pink Floyd’s first album is a sparkling testament to the genius of Syd Barrett, who wrote virtually the whole of this psychedelic masterpiece off the top of his head, so to speak.

-With Barrett liberated by LSD, his songs take flight on a magic carpet of cosmic philosophy (Astronomy Domine, Chapter 24), surreal whimsy (Matilda Mother, Flaming) and sublime, nursery-rhyme lyrics (The Gnome, Scarecrow, Bike), bolstered by trippy, technicolour instrumentals (Interstellar Overdrive, Pow R Toc H).
+With Barrett liberated by LSD, his songs take flight on a magic carpet of cosmic philosophy (Astronomy Domine, Chapter 24), surreal whimsy (Matilda Mother, Flaming) and sublime, nursery-rhyme lyrics (Scarecrow, Bike, The Gnome), bolstered by trippy, technicolour instrumentals (Interstellar Overdrive, Pow R Toc H).
 The rest of the band are willing and able fellow travellers.

 The album remains the musical Mecca for British psychedelia.
 Sadly for Syd it was a brief flowering followed by a nervous breakdown.